 Mix all together and store in an air-tight container.
 Use about 1 tablespoon per load.

-To both of these I would add white or citrus vinegar as a rinse aid, particularly if you have hard water like we do!
+I’d add white vinegar as a rinse aid, particularly if you have hard water like we do!

 Zero waste laundry detergent